The SINTEF and NTNU CCS Award 2011 has been given to:

 - The award is given to an individual

-- The contribution of the nominee shall be of excellence and international acknowledgement according to the above designated areas
+- The contribution of the candidate shall be of outstanding excellence and international acknowledgement according to the above designated areas

 - The candidate shall have played a key role in the contribution or achievement